luzpaz/owncast/web/docs/README.md

 1. Get the field values that you want out of `serverConfig` from ServerStatusContext with `useContext`.
 2. Next we'll have to put these field values of interest into a `useState` in each grouping.
 This will help you edit the form.
-3. Because ths config data is populated asynchronously, Use a `useEffect` to check when that data has arrived before putting it into state.
+3. Because this config data is populated asynchronously, Use a `useEffect` to check when that data has arrived before putting it into state.
 4. You will be using the state's value to populate the `defaultValue` and the `value` props of each Ant input component (`Input`, `Toggle`, `Switch`, `Select`, `Slider` are currently used).
 5. When an `onChange` event fires for each type of input component, you will update the local state of each page with the changed value.
 6. Depending on the form, an `onChange` of the input component, or a subsequent `onClick` of a submit button will take the value from local state and POST the field's API.